rust-lang/rfcs/text/3389-manifest-lint.md

 was that this will pass lints unconditionally to the underlying tool, leading to "undefined lint" warnings when used on earlier versions, requiring that warning to also be suppressed, reducing its value.
-However, in the "Future possibility's", we mention direct support for tying lints to rust versions.
+However, in the "Future possibilities" section, we mention direct support for tying lints to rust versions.

 This does not allow sharing lints across workspaces.